stalane/efforce-bot/README.md

 Hopefully at this point you see a message like "Success!
 Check your bot, it should have retweeted something."
 Check the Twitter account for your bot, and it should have retweeted a tweet with the #efforce hashtag.

 [twitter-efforce]:https://twitter.com/hashtag/efforce

+If you would like to change this to hourly just delete the * 24 at the end of the script.